 Fast forward to the present and my little kids have grown up into big kids with huge hearts.
 To this day, we donate to Heifer every holiday season and the gift is always of the kids’ choosing.
 Sometimes they choose to give a flock of feathered friends or contribute their money towards a share of an animal.
 Other years they’ve pooled their money to purchase a goat or a sheep.
 Some years they’ve dreamt big and thought out loud “If we only had a little bit more money we could get a….” and my husband and I have provided additional financial backing to help them make their dreams a reality for another family.

 I like to think that the early days of us pouring over the Heifer catalog helped instill the importance of helping others but I also know that we have made it a priority to live a life of giving.

-In honor of today being Giving Tuesday, it’s a great day to have a conversation about what giving means to you as you resolve to live a life of giving in any way you can.
+In honor of Giving Tuesday, it’s a great day to have a conversation about what giving means to you as you resolve to live a life of giving in any way you can.
 There are many different ways to give.
 You can certainly give money but donating your time or using your voice as an advocate is just as important.